Museum of New Art

 The Museum of New Art, better known as MONA is the first popup museum, founded in 1996 and run by artists since then.
 The museum's locations have varied from the walk-in closet of a commercial gallery (rented for $1 per year), the second floor of a downtown office building, and now a satellite facility in Detroit's Russell Industrial Complex.
 The Russell facility was also the location where they awarded the first Prinzhorn International Art Prize whose recipients included Christo and Jeanne-Claude.
-The well-known duo have also contributed to the museum's permanent collection, comprising more than 200 small-scale pieces.
+Christo and Jeanne-Claude have also contributed to the museum's permanent collection, which comprises more than 200 small-scale pieces.

-Due to the financial structure of the museum, they are able to operate without being affected by the financial downturn.

-The museum was founded by Jef Bourgeau, a native Detroit artist who works in various mediums and who has exhibited his works both in the US and Europe.
+The museum was founded by Jef Bourgeau, a native Detroit artist who works in various mediums and who has exhibited his works in the U.S. and Europe.